Nygrenmn/CineArchive/README.md

 # CineArchive

-A Java desktop application for browsing, managing, and reviewing films, inspired by Letterboxd.
-Built as a university group project for single-user local use.
+A Java desktop application for managing and reviewing a personal film collection.
+Inspired by Letterboxd, the application allows users to browse, organize, and review films locally.
+> Focus on object-oriented design, database integration, and user interaction.

 ## Tech
 Java · Swing · MySQL (Sakila) · JDBC · Maven